samarth9702/sit737-2025-prac6c/README.md

-# 🧮 Advance Calculator Microservice
+# 🧮 Updated Calculator Microservice

 This project is a basic calculator microservice built using **Node.js** and **Express**.
 It supports **addition**, **subtraction**, **multiplication**, and **division** through REST API endpoints.
 It also includes **logging** using the Winston library and a **simple web UI**.